burnsoftnet/Pool-Monitor/README.md

 # Settings

 A majority of the settings can be managed in the Settings.h file.
-Here you can adjust settings, or if you wanted to Disable Wifi, or the Display you can do that here
+Here you can adjust settings, or if you wanted to Disable Wifi, or the Display you can do that here.
+This is handy if you just wanted to run this on a regular Arduino Uno with the display, then you can disable Wifi, or if you just wanted to run the Wifi with no display, you can disable the display option.

 ```C++
 /*